...

-A step-by-step guide to breaking into quantitative finance at firms like Jane Street, Citadel, Two Sigma, and other top trading firms.
+A step-by-step path into quantitative finance, roles, required skills, education, and the interview funnel at firms like Jane Street, Citadel, and Two Sigma.

 Quantitative finance is one of the most lucrative and intellectually challenging career paths in finance.
-Quants use mathematical models, statistical analysis, and programming to make trading decisions, manage risk, and develop algorithmic trading strategies.
+Quants apply mathematical models, statistical analysis, and programming to make trading decisions, manage risk, and develop algorithmic strategies.

-Top quant firms like Jane Street, Citadel, Two Sigma, DE Shaw, and HRT offer some of the highest compensation packages in any industry, with total compensation often exceeding $300K-$500K for entry-level roles and millions for senior positions.
+Top quant firms like Jane Street, Citadel, Two Sigma, DE Shaw, and HRT offer some of the highest compensation packages in any industry, $300K-$500K total comp at entry level and millions for senior roles.

-A quantitative analyst (quant) is a professional who applies mathematical and statistical methods to financial markets.
+A quantitative analyst (quant) applies mathematical and statistical methods to financial markets.
 Quants work at hedge funds, proprietary trading firms, investment banks, and asset management companies.

 The role emerged in the 1970s-80s with the development of options pricing models (Black-Scholes) and has grown dramatically with advances in computing power and machine learning.